developer-friendly/blog/docs/posts/2024/0017-per-pr-deployment.md

 Here are the main reasons why you should consider setting up preview environments for each pull request.

-- [x] **Speed up the feedback loop**: The preview environment allows the author of the pull request and the reviewers to see the new revisions instantly.
+- [x] **Speeds up the feedback loop**: The preview environment allows the author of the pull request and the reviewers to see the new revisions instantly.
 This greatly speeds up the feedback loop and the approval process.
-- [x] **Enhanced continuous integration**: Having fast and short feedback loop upon code reviews, as well as the automated tests running in parallel, allows the dev team to see their changes faster in the codebase, giving the sense of accomplishment, seeing the result of their work in the codebase.
+- [x] **Enhanced continuous integration**: Having fast and short feedback loop upon code reviews, as well as the automated tests running in parallel, allows the dev team to see their changes faster in the codebase, giving the sense of accomplishment.
-- [x] **Powers up the code reviews**: The reviewers have less manual labor when verifying the integrity and correctness of the new revision of the code.
+- [x] **Powers up the code reviews**: The reviewers have less manual labor to deal with when verifying the integrity and correctness of the new revision of the code.
 The live instance of the application can quickly give a look 'n feel of the changes and the impact it will have on the application.
 - [x] **Improved (remote) collaboration**: People have different task priorities on their working day and one may or may not be able to review a change in the codebase at the same time as the author.
 The preview